robhagemans/monobit/YAFF.md

 - `history`: summary of processing steps applied since extraction.

+##### Stroke definitions

+- `path` is a special glyph property that contains a stroke sequence describing how to draw the glyph.
+The stroke path is defined as a sequence of straight lines and moves to be applied sequentially, starting from the glyph origin.
+    Path elements are given as a keyword followed by relative x,y offsets where the x coordinate increases rightward and the y coordinate increases upward.
+        `m` _x_ _y_ moves _x_ design units to the right and _y_ design units up `l` _x_ _y_ draws a line _x_ design units to the right and _y_ design units up Stroke definitions are scalable and can be converted to pixel values by applying a scaling factor, which may differ between x and y directions but must be constant across path elements.
+The glyph bitmap to which the `path` property attaches may be empty (`-`) or a realisation of the stroke drawing.

 ##### Deprecated properties

 The following properties are recognised for backward compatibility, but